-Respondents also state that personal presence and engagement were important across all communication channels, but especially in traditional channels such as TV interviews and in-person speeches.
+Respondents also state that personal presence and engagement were important across all communication channels, especially in traditional channels such as TV interviews and in-person speeches.

 These findings are significant because the ranks of leadership are still overwhelmingly male, but the domineering, arrogant, command-and-control style often used by male leaders doesn't appear to be working.